 WHO ARE WE?

-The Rights Collective is a group of South Asian womxn who are looking to tackle the distinct, and often insidious, ways in which gender inequality manifests within the Hindu community in the UK.
+The Rights Collective is a group of South Asian womxn who are looking to tackle the distinct and often subtle ways in which women’s disempowerment and inequality manifests within the Diaspora community in the UK - exploring both the public and private domains.

 WHY ARE WE TAKING ACTION NOW?

-Our collective and individual experiences have shown us how cultural practices, deeply embedded socio-cultural norms, and the ‘immigrant’ experience can negatively shape and uphold notions of what a womxn should be.
+Our collective and individual experiences have shown us how cultural practices, deeply embedded socio-cultural norms, and the ‘immigrant’ experience can negatively shape and uphold notions of what womxn should be.
+Added to this comes deeply ingrained stereotypes of what a South Asian womxn should be and what she is expected to accept with regard to her right to determine the parameters of her life and reality.

 WHAT WE DO